tonegas/neu4mes/README.md

 In our case `z(-1)` indicates the unit advance.
 2. The `tw(...)` function is used to extract a time window from a signal.
 In particular we extract a time window of 1 second.
-3. The `Linear(...)` function to build an FIR filter with the tunable parameters on our input variable.
+3. The `Fir(...)` function to build an FIR filter with the tunable parameters on our input variable.

 So we are creating an estimator for the variable `x` at the instant following the observation (the future position of the mass) by building an observer that has a mathematical structure equal to the one shown below: